ErwanBarbedor/Plume_-_TextEngine/doc/advanced.md

 Available types are:
 - `number`: convert to a number
-- `string`: convert to a string
+- `string`(default behavior): convert to a string
 - `lua`: try to return a Lua value, if it fails, return a string
-- `ref` (default behavior): return a tokenlist, cf tokenlist section.
+- `ref`: return a tokenlist, cf tokenlist section.

 Plume doesn't do any _type checking_: with the previously defined `foo`, `\foo bar` will just convert `bar` to `nil`, without error.